LinTrieu/go-code-standards-guidance/README.md

 ## Abstract

 Previously, I prepared this document as an internal RFC for my previous engineering department.
-The RFC has been anonymised so that no company-specific information remains.
-The format of this document adheres to standard RFC style conventions with `MUST`, `SHOULD` imperatives.
-For further information on this, ironically there is an RFC on what is an RFC, found [here](https://www.rfc-editor.org/rfc/rfc7322).
+The RFC has been anonymised such that no company-specific information remains.
+The format of this document adheres to standard RFC style conventions with `MUST` and `SHOULD` imperatives.
+For further information on this, there is an RFC on what is an RFC, found (unironically) [here](https://www.rfc-editor.org/rfc/rfc7322).

 The intention of this document is to serve as a set of guiding principles for writing Go code and building domain-driven scalable applications.